Reporting Format – EBITDA and EBITDA/IC as key financial metrics

-As a part of that initiative, we have taken steps towards simplifying investor communication and providing relevant disclosure in line with what the users of financial statements require.
+To promote a better understanding of Olam’s business, we are enhancing stakeholder communication by taking steps to simplify investor communication and provide relevant disclosure in line with what the users of financial statements require.

-With this objective in mind, we have introduced a quarterly Management Discussion and Analysis (“MD&A”) statement from November 2013 onwards which includes business commentary, key operational and financial highlights as well as a detailed review of the financial performance.
+With this objective in mind, we have introduced a quarterly Management Discussion and Analysis (“MD&A”) statement since November 2013 which includes business commentary, key operational and financial highlights as well as a detailed review of the financial performance.

 Up until FY2013, we had measured and tracked our profitability in terms of Gross Contribution (GC) and Net Contribution (NC) per tonne of product supplied.
 However, NC and NC per tonne could not adequately capture or communicate the underlying financial performance as the fixed asset intensity of the business increased, particularly as we expanded into the upstream and midstream segments.
 Accordingly, from FY2014 we discontinued the reporting of GC and NC metrics.